2008 NBA Finals: Game 1

+In the beginning of the third quarter, Celtics forward Paul Pierce was injured after a collision with Celtics center and fellow teammate, Kendrick Perkins.
+He was taken out of the game with 8:42 left in the quarter.
+The following offensive possession, Perkins was hit in the leg by the sneaker of Pau Gasol.
+He soon also left the game.
+But despite the injuries of their star players, the Celtics went on a 6–0 run and have regained the lead.
+But then Paul Pierce miraculously came back in the game, reinvigorating the crowd, and carried the Boston Celtics in the third quarter.
+Following his return Paul Pierce would shoot 6-6 from the field and hit three straight three pointers.
+He also started cooking from 3-point range, scoring 3 straight threes.
+Not to ignore the fact that Kobe exploded in that third quarter, hitting and defending shots from anywhere inside the arc, before getting himself in foul trouble late in the third.
+Paul Pierce scored 15 points on 4-4 shooting from the field in the third quarter to give Boston the lead going into the fourth.

+Then in the fourth, the Celtics never trailed.
+Kobe sitting out the first half of the quarter due to foul trouble allowed Boston to slowly increase the lead all the way up to 10.
+Garnett's putback dunk over 2 Lakers defenders sealed the Celtics victory, completing his 24 points alongside 13 rebounds performance.
+For the Lakers, Kobe Bryant had 24 points.
+The Boston Celtics ended up winning game 1 with a final score of 98–88.

 Pierce apparently injured his knee by falling awkwardly on Kendrick Perkins' leg, and was taken off the court in a wheelchair.
 Despite what Pierce's reaction suggested was a highly debilitating injury, he returned to action minutes later to raucous cheering from the crowd.
 Pierce admitted during coverage of the 2019 NBA Finals that he just had to use the bathroom.
 He soon hit two three-pointers on consecutive offensive possessions that gave Boston the lead for good and finished with 22 points.
 It was later dubbed by some as the "Wheelchair Game".

 The Lakers, who had had home court advantage throughout the first three rounds and had not trailed a series in that same time, now had to do without both luxuries for the first time.

 Game 2

-The Lakers jumped out to an early 15–8 first quarter lead, but the Celtics answered with a 10–0 run at the start of the second quarter and ended the first half with a 54–42 lead.

-The Celtics held a 24-point lead with less than eight minutes to go in the 4th quarter before the Lakers cut the lead to two points with 38.4 seconds to go with a 31–9 run.
-Paul Pierce and James Posey then closed out the game with two free throws each.
-The Lakers had a chance to cut into Boston's four-point lead with 14 seconds left, but the possession resulted in a shot by Saša Vujačić that was blocked by Pierce.
-Kobe Bryant finished the game with 30 points and 8 assists.